Catch Prostate Cancer Early

-Some people are born with this damaged DNA cell, which may or may not develop into become cancer.
-Damage to the cell can also happen by our contact with cancer causing substances that can be breathed, or ingested.
-For example: cigarettes, asbestos, chromium 6 in water, etc.
+Some people are born with this damaged DNA cell, which may or may not turn into cancer.
+Damage to the cell can also happen by our contact with cancer-causing substances that can be breathed, or ingested.
+For example, cigarettes, asbestos, chromium 6 in water, etc.

 What are the Symptoms of Prostate Cancer